-The processing department identified that a mill throughput increase was identified as a key requirement.
-Through further discussions and observations, it was identified that an opportunity existed to increase the overall feed to the mill by reducing the duration of the weekly crusher shutdown.
+The processing department identified that a mill throughput increase was a crucial requirement.
+Through further discussions and observations, the project team determined that an opportunity existed to increase the overall feed to the mill by reducing the duration of the weekly crusher shutdown.

 An investigation into the shutdown duration discovered that the process was seen as untouchable, as it was required to enable the engineering department to perform regular inspections related to the cause of previous major mechanical failures.
 The project team utilised a cross-functional engagement session to gain agreement to challenge the timeframe taken to complete the inspection program without reducing the examination content or frequency.